samuelcmace/uwgb-cloud-computing-ci/README.md

 ## Terraform

-[Terraform](https://www.terraform.io/) is an Infrastructure as Code (IaC) automation tool mean to automate the deployment of cloud resources in a cloud-agnostic way.
+[Terraform](https://www.terraform.io/) is an Infrastructure as Code (IaC) automation tool designed to automate the deployment of cloud resources in a cloud-agnostic way.
 The Terraform configuration housed in this repository creates an S3 bucket, configures public access, and configures a CloudFront distribution to interface with it.
 The Terraform configuration is housed in the `./website` directory.

 To apply this configuraion, the [AWS CLI](https://aws.amazon.com/cli/) must first be configured on the system.
 After this is done, navigate to the Terraform configuration directory and execute the following commands: